Unsourced Random Access: A Comprehensive Survey: URA over GMAC

-In a recent work \cite{odma}, the authors employ on-off division multiple access (ODMA) \cite{odma1} in the context of URA, where the active users exploit a small portion of the transmission frame to transmit their data encoded by a repeat-accumulate (RA) code according to a randomly selected transmission pattern, with the remaining time instances being idle.
+Another way to distribute the user codeword bits onto the transmission frame is proposed in \cite{odma}, where the authors employ on-off division MA (ODMA) \cite{odma1} in the context of URA.
+In this approach, the active users exploit a small disjoint portion of the transmission frame to transmit their data encoded by a repeat-accumulate code according to a randomly selected transmission pattern, with the remaining time instances being idle.
 At the receiver, the BS first recovers the transmission patterns and then employs multiuser detection and decoding over a sparse factor graph.
-The authors of \cite{odma2} investigate the ODMA technique in URA further, namely, they employ polar codes to improve the performance in the low active user load regimes combined with a simpler pattern detection algorithm.
-Another high-performing solution is proposed in \cite{odma3}, which improves the scheme in \cite{odma} by employing a non-binary LDPC code and resolving the collisions of two users.
+The authors in \cite{odma2} investigate the ODMA technique in URA further, namely, they employ polar codes to improve the performance in the low active user load regimes combined with a simpler pattern detection algorithm.
+Another high-performing solution is proposed in \cite{Yan2025Enhanced}, which improves the scheme in \cite{odma} by employing a non-binary LDPC code.
+Moreover, an analytical power division method that is formulated based on TIN-SIC is proposed in \cite{Zhang2025Sparse}, which achieves the same performance as that of \cite{Yan2025Enhanced} using 5G-NR LDPC codes instead of non-binary LDPC coding.
+Furthermore, the authors in \cite{Ozates2025Fully} examine the fully asynchronous setup introduced in \cite{Karami2024}, and propose a preamble-free ODMA-based solution.
+The receiver utilizes a sliding-window decoding approach with two nested windows.
+In the inner sliding window, an iterative decoder combining arrival time detection using the ODMA patterns, single-user polar decoding, and SIC is employed, while the outer window enhances the interference cancellation.